graphic showing clinical research support

 Regulatory Affairs provides services related to Cancer Consortium clinical research and manufacturing activities that are regulated by the FDA.

-• Clinical Research: Regulatory Affairs provides guidance, reviews of documentation, and technical writing support for investigator-initiated clinical research studies that are submitted to the FDA.
+• Clinical Research: Regulatory Affairs provides guidance, document review, and technical writing support for investigator-initiated clinical trial protocols and associated materials that are submitted to the FDA under an investigational new drug (IND) application.

 • FDA Inspections: Regulatory Affairs provides support, coaching, and institutional representation during FDA inspections of Consortium investigators.

-• Training: Regulatory Affairs provides tailored training addressing responsibilities of conducting investigational new drug (IND) research under FDA regulations.
+• Training: Regulatory Affairs provides tailored training addressing responsibilities of conducting IND research under FDA regulations.

 • Manufacturing: Regulatory Affairs consults with Fred Hutch research and clinical manufacturing facilities to provide guidance and technical writing support for manufacturing processes, quality systems, and submissions to the FDA.